mrtom/SSVC/README.md

 # SSVC - A simple version checking client for iOS

 ## What is SSVC?
 SSVC is a simple version checking client for iOS.
-It connects to a server you designate and checks if a more recent version is available.
-It passes this information back to a delegate where you decide what to do next - for example displaying a prompt to take somebody to the App Store.
+It connects to a server you designate and checks if a more recent version of your App is available. you decide how to consume this information and what to do next - for example displaying a prompt to take somebody to the App Store.

 ## Installation